SilexLab/Board/docs/template.md

 ```
 debug               bool    is the board in debugging mode?

-page_title          string  title of the page
+title               string  title of the page

-js                  array   list of core js files

 base_url            string  the base url of the board